DavidVerghese/time-tracking-dashboard/README.md

 ## My process

 When building webpages, I normally work on adding text, pictures, and icons to the webpage before I work on the color, responsitivy and page layout.
-For this website, I took the opposite approach: I worked on color, page layout and responsitivity, using solid blocks of color, before adding in the text, pictures, and icons.
+For this website, I took the opposite approach: I first worked on color, page layout and responsitivity, using solid blocks of color, before adding in the text, pictures, and icons.

 ![website in its earlier, simplified state](solid-colors.png)

 I was inspired by the popular web development Youtube, Kevin Powell.
-I believe this approach enabled me to complete this project faster.
+I believe this approach enabled me to complete this project faster, and I will use it in my next Frontend mentor challenge.

 ### Built with